 The Socialist leader Constantin Petresco gave the Socialist paper “Libertatea” details of how the coup d’état on 23rd August was prepared.
 He said this was not a spontaneous action, but one which had been long prepared for by the four main parties which, although dissolved, had continued their underground activity.

-Even more important, the same broadcast was at pains to stress that Mihail had always intended to take such action and was never tempted to leave the country:
+Even more important, the same broadcast was at pains to stress that Mihai had always intended to take such action and was never tempted to leave the country:

 Berne: A Rumanian living in Britain recently published in a British paper an article stating that King Michael had sought advice from the allies, and from some Rumanians living abroad, as to whether he should seek refuge abroad, and he had been advised not to leave the country.
 We are authorised emphatically to deny this assertion.
 The King never thought of leaving for abroad and asked for no advice.
 On the contrary, he did not hesitate for a minute in preparing the action carried out on 23rd August, and for which his presence was as natural as it was indispensable.